 Thailand has many beautiful national parks not often visited by tourists and some of these are home to the few remaining wild elephants in Thailand.
 We both love elephants and sponsor two orphan African elephants and have travelled to Kenya to see them.
 It has been on our wish list to see the Asian elephants in the wild.
-They are more endangered and rarer than the African elephants, with some estimates of only about 1000 left in the wild.
+They are more endangered and rarer than the African elephants, with some estimates of about 2000-3000 only left in the wild.

 Kui Buri National Park